deployKF/deployKF/README.md

 We recommend you start by copying the [`sample-values.yaml`](sample-values.yaml) file, which includes reasonable defaults that should work on any Kubernetes cluster.

-The following values will always need to be changed to match your environment:
+If you are not using the [deployKF ArgoCD Plugin](./argocd-plugin), you will need to set the following values:

 | Value                                                                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|